Gleejr/post-install-config/README.md

 <h3>Allow anyone to make tickets</h3>
 <p>
-9. In the admin panel, go to setting and scroll down to users.
-Make sure "Require registration and login to create tickets" is unchecked.
+9. In the admin panel, navigate to 'Settings' and scroll down to 'Users.'
+Ensure that 'Require registration and login to create tickets' is unchecked.
 This will allow anyone to create tickets anonymously.
 </p>
 <p>
 <img width="835" alt="Screen Shot 2023-11-18 at 1 44 52 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/c9dbd089-fd63-48b4-be37-ea6d45c5fca2">